shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

      . action -> model -> model /\ Effect Unit
 ```

-The article on Haskell's way covers it really well with the examples using `IO`, which is the same concept as `Effect` in PureScript.
+The article on Haskell’s way covers it really well with the examples using `IO`, which is the same concept as `Effect` in PureScript.

-## <span class="section-num">2</span> Recursing to Actions {#recursing-to-actions}
+## Recursing to Actions

-If you are willing to keep actions minimalistic, meaning that each action is modifying the model in one single and predictable way, defined by the name of such action (e.g. not just `RobTheBank`, but rather splitting it into `BuyToyShotgun`, `DefineWorkingHours`, `FindOutSecuritySchedule`, `WearMask`, `EnterTheBank`, `GetToCachier`, `TryNotToPee` and so on, it's not me to give you details on how to do it, just visit `wikihow.com` on robbing banks), you would see that one action sometimes requires other actions to be performed.
-Without wearing a mask, it's better not to start the robbing procedure at all (depends on your case, for sure).
+If you are willing to keep actions minimalistic, meaning that each action is modifying the model in one single and predictable way, defined by the name of such action (e.g. not just `RobTheBank`, but rather splitting it into `BuyToyShotgun`, `DefineWorkingHours`, `FindOutSecuritySchedule`, `WearMask`, `EnterTheBank`, `GetToCachier`, `TryNotToPee` and so on, it’s not me to give you details on how to do it, just visit `wikihow.com` on robbing banks), you would see that one action sometimes requires other actions to be performed.
+Without wearing a mask, it’s better not to start the robbing procedure at all (depends on your case, for sure).

 So it becomes handy to return the list of the actions to perform next, which can be empty, of course.